UH-CI/python_data_science_04172018/index.md

 ## Survey

-Please fill out the demographic suver <a href="https://goo.gl/forms/fIIzz6a5TL7wc9763">Survey</a>
+Please fill out the demographic <a href="https://goo.gl/forms/fIIzz6a5TL7wc9763">Survey</a>